Dantdmnl/Checksum-Verify/PRIVACY.md

 1. **Toggle username in file metadata**
    - Default: OFF (privacy protected)
    - When OFF: Files show `[Not recorded - Privacy setting]` instead of username
+   - When OFF: Output filenames exclude username (e.g., `file.SHA256.txt`)
+   - When ON: Output filenames include username (e.g., `file.SHA256.Username.txt`)

 2. **Toggle path anonymization in logs**
    - Default: ON (privacy protected)
    - When ON: File paths replaced with `[PATH_REDACTED]` in logs
+   - When ON: Metadata files show only filename, not full path

 3. **View all stored data**
    - Transparent access to everything we store